graywolf336/Jail/README.md

 * Changed the encoding of the project in maven to utf8
 * Fixed the language system not copying over new values
 * Fixed confirmations not expiring, ever
+* Commands clear and clear force have been combined, use -f (-force) if you want to forcefully clear

 Beta 2 Changes
 ===